︎

 Happy Birthday, Marylin!

-Daria Addabbo, a documentary photographer, invited me to take part in her meta-reality novel Sotto il Sole, making me the protagonist and asking me to create a real photographic project under a fictional commission — a visual homage to Marilyn Monroe’s 100th birthday in Palm Springs.
-What began as fiction became a true exploration of myth, image, and illusion.
+Daria Addabbo, a documentary photographer, invited me to take part in her meta-reality photonovel Sotto il Sole, making me the protagonist and giving my character — and therefore me — a commission from a major newspaper: a visual homage to Marilyn Monroe’s 100th birthday in Palm Springs for their May 2026 issue.
+What began as a fictional assignment soon became a real photographic project, evolving into a full exploration of myth and illusion.

 The following is the body of work I produced, which appears at the end of her book Sotto il Sole.